 How Mariner Wealth Advisors invests your money

 Mariner Wealth Advisors doesn’t offer standardized portfolios for everyone.
 Instead, the firm customizes its investment recommendations based on each client’s goals, risk tolerance, timeline and other factors.
-Portfolios contain a diverse mix of assets including stocks, bonds, ETFs, mutual funds and limited partnerships, though clients with less than $100,000 would be limited to a portfolio of Charles Schwab ETFs.
-Mariner Wealth Advisors also designs options portfolios using derivatives instead of traditional investments.
+In general, portfolios typically contain a diverse mix of assets including:

 For stock-focused portfolios, the firm’s primary goal is usually capital appreciation, and can also include dividend-focused strategies, GARP (growth at a reasonable price) and socially conscious investing as secondary goals.
 For bond fixed income portfolios, the firm’s top priority is capital preservation followed by secondary goals of capital appreciation and steady, tax-efficient revenue.